khoih-prog/FlashStorage_SAMD/README.md

 #### 3. For Seeeduino SAMD boards

- ***To be able to compile, run and automatically detect and display BOARD_NAME on Seeeduino SAMD (XIAO M0, Wio Terminal, etc) boards***, you have to copy the whole [Seeeduino SAMD Packages_Patches](Packages_Patches/Seeeduino/hardware/samd/1.8.2) directory into Seeeduino samd directory (~/.arduino15/packages/Seeeduino/hardware/samd/1.8.2).
+ ***To be able to compile without error and automatically detect and display BOARD_NAME on Seeeduino SAMD (XIAO M0, Wio Terminal, etc) boards***, you have to copy the files in [Seeeduino SAMD Packages_Patches](Packages_Patches/Seeeduino/hardware/samd/1.8.3) into Seeeduino samd directory (~/.arduino15/packages/Seeeduino/hardware/samd/1.8.3).

-Supposing the Seeeduino SAMD core version is 1.8.2.
+Supposing the Seeeduino SAMD core version is 1.8.3.
 This file must be copied into the directory:

-- `~/.arduino15/packages/Seeeduino/hardware/samd/1.8.2/platform.txt`
+- `~/.arduino15/packages/Seeeduino/hardware/samd/1.8.3/platform.txt`
-- `~/.arduino15/packages/Seeeduino/hardware/samd/1.8.2/cores/arduino/Arduino.h`
+- `~/.arduino15/packages/Seeeduino/hardware/samd/1.8.3/cores/arduino/Arduino.h`
-- `~/.arduino15/packages/Seeeduino/hardware/samd/1.8.2/cores/arduino/Print.h`
+- `~/.arduino15/packages/Seeeduino/hardware/samd/1.8.3/cores/arduino/Print.h`
-- `~/.arduino15/packages/Seeeduino/hardware/samd/1.8.2/cores/arduino/Print.cpp`
+- `~/.arduino15/packages/Seeeduino/hardware/samd/1.8.3/cores/arduino/Print.cpp`

 Whenever a new version is installed, remember to copy this file into the new version directory.
 For example, new version is x.yy.zz
 This file must be copied into the directory: